In this tutorial I cover the following topics

 and C

 .
-These inputs connect only 1 out of 8 channels to the output in order to obtain the desired output.
+These control inputs selects one of 8 channels to the output in order to obtain the desired connection.
 Channel I/O terminals became outputs and common O/I become input terminals when CD 4051 is used as a demultiplexer.
-Pinous for all chips from this family are depicted on the image below and for CD4051 chip is summarized in the following table
+Pinouts for all chips from this family are depicted on the image below and for CD4051 chip is summarized in the following table:

 Pin |